 B) For-profit and nonprofit (limited to 501(c)(3) corporations) businesses that can demonstrate a one-month decline in sales of 25% or more, incurred by the COVID-19 pandemic, between March 1, 2020 and August 31, 2020 as compared against the same period of time in 2019.

 - The Business has received <$100,000 in federal CARES Act funding (Paycheck Protection Program (PPP), Economic Injury Disaster Loan Emergency Advance program (EIDL), EIDL Loan, or other federal programs to date for emergency pandemic funding).

 - Passive real estate holding companies and other entities holding passive investments.

-- Businesses that are delinquent on federal, state or local taxes that were due before April 1, 2020.
+- Businesses that are delinquent on federal, state or local taxes on or before the date of application.

-- Businesses that do not otherwise meet the eligibility requirements sets forth above.
+- Businesses that do not otherwise meet the eligibility requirements set forth above.